 Oh, and I shoot digital too with a Nikon D850 – which is currently being used to digitize negatives at 46 Mega Pixels.

 How long will it take for my EFH to arrive?

-What’s the shipment time?
+What’s the shipping time?

-originate from here in
+All shipments will originate from here in

 Is this a kit of bits that I have to assemble?